mmoayyed/mmoayyed.github.io/_posts/2022-03-04-cas65-gettingstarted-overlay.md

   <strong>Remember</strong><br/>You should not have to include additional modules or dependencies to provide database drivers.
 Those will be automatically provided by CAS to the build with the inclusion of the module above.
 </div>

-Then, put specific Duo Security settings in `cas.properties`:
+Then, put specific audit settings in `cas.properties`:
 {% include googlead1.html  %}
 ```properties
 cas.audit.jdbc.user=postgres